Soccer-Swanson suffers knee injury as U.S. beat Ireland in World Cup tune-up | Sports-Games

 Soccer-Swanson suffers knee injury as U.S. beat Ireland in World Cup tune-up

-The United States suffered a major setback in their build up for the Women's World Cup, with star forward Mallory Swanson carried off on a stretcher after she suffered a knee injury during their 2-0 win over Ireland in a friendly on Saturday in Austin, Texas.
+(Adds quotes, details) April 8 (Reuters) - American striker Mallory Swanson's World Cup participation hangs in the balance as she had to be carried off on a stretcher after she injured her knee during the United States' 2-0 win over Ireland in a friendly on Saturday in Austin, Texas.

 Ireland forward Heather Payne whipped a cross into the net in first-half stoppage time but the goal disallowed for offside.
 The team in green saw their best chance in the second half, a free kick by Arsenal forward Katie McCabe acrobatically saved by American keeper Alyssa Naeher.